-The island of Milos has over the past 5 years exploded in popularity.
-Social Media has a huge part to play in the island’s popularity as more and more people discover the hidden gems of the Greek islands.
-Busier and more popular islands in the Cyclades, like Mykonos and Santorini, take the brunt of visitors when exploring the region.
-This is my guide on how to get to Milos Greece in 2023.
+The island of Milos has over the past 10 years exploded in popularity.
+Social Media has a huge part to play in the island’s popularity as more and more people discover the beauty of the Greek islands.

 That’s not to say that Milos is quiet and undiscovered, tourists have started to visit the island more and more frequently for a number of reasons.
 Milos has some of the best beaches in the Cyclades, with world-famous Sarakiniko Beach being just one of the 30 found on the island.